Native of Rokiskis

 Many of them were killed in the war, including Herzl Sandler and

-clear conscience that our Jewish young men from Rokiskis did not
+with a clear conscience that our Jewish young men from Rokiskis did not

 Shmuel Rif, war-disabled Ber-Sheva.

-information on the people mentioned in this excerpt, I found a marriage record
+looking for information on the people mentioned in this excerpt, I found

-Rif or Herzl Sandler in the Rokiskis files owned by the Rokiskis
+Shmuel Rif or Herzl Sandler in the Rokiskis files owned by the Rokiskis

 SIG.
 They were probably too young to be listed in the 1908 Family